Yermo/rich_textarea/README.md

 1. Under Linux, at least in Fedora Core, pressing the DELETE key on the numeric keypad in Chrome generates a keyCode of 0 which confuses Rich_TextArea.

 2. Sometimes it's still possible after doing significant editing to confuse the cursor movement code.
-It will sometimes jump one character or line too many especially in the LEFT arrow case.

-3. getTextContent() currently generates too many newlines.
+This should be improved in this version.

-4. In FireFox, due to a [bug in jquery.ui.autocomplete](http://bugs.jqueryui.com/ticket/8911), without editing jquery.ui.autocomplete.js, up and down arrow keys do not work.
+3. In FireFox, due to a [bug in jquery.ui.autocomplete](http://bugs.jqueryui.com/ticket/8911), without editing jquery.ui.autocomplete.js, up and down arrow keys do not work.

 5. Clicking on an embedded image in MSIE causes the image to be selected by the browser allowing it to be deleted in such a way that confuses Rich_TextArea.